Love, Emerson #2

 “It was a mistake.
 You know what happened?
 I must have butt-dialled you.”

 “The correct term is booty call.
 I’ll be over in ten minutes.
-Your turn to be naked.”
+Be naked.”

 Gabe pulled the laptop toward him and skimmed a palm over it, head angled down.
 “You didn’t use this?
 I left it for you.”